 How can an immigration lawyer help me?

 Immigration lawyers are extremely familiar with criminal inadmissibility and the criminal justice system.
 Experienced Canada immigration lawyers can assist a foreign national applying for a Temporary Resident Permit, Criminal Rehabilitation, permanent resident status, and more.
 The assessment process for these applications is extensive and procuring the necessary documents is not simple.
 An immigration lawyer will review the court documents and help you determine whether your procured documents will prove to be satisfactory or if you need supplementary support.
 The expertise of an immigration lawyer will guide you in the completion of the application.
 They will guide you in drafting strong statements, as well as advise you in the ways to persuade the reviewing officer.
-A good lawyer will not guarantee the success of an application, but they will guarantee the submission of a complete application.
-Most importantly, hiring an immigration lawyer will give the applicant peace of mind.
+A good lawyer will not guarantee the success of an application, but they will guarantee the submission of a complete and well rounded application.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.